Contact with

 Feed Inlet

-Dilute solution enters first effect through preheater
+Dilute solution enters through preheater

 2